francis-pang/expense-tally/README.md

 2. option = XXXX
 3. option XXXX

-Any other format of input is not accepted, and will result in system error.
+Any other format of input is unacceptable, and will result in system error.

 # Architecture Diagram #
 ![Expense Tally Architecture Diagram](docs/architecture-diagram.svg)